kmills006/2013-07_WFP-2sided/README.md

-# 2sided, The social way to study
+## 2sided: The social way to study

+###Description

-_Description: 2sided is a responsive online community that will motivate users to study by allowing them to easily create, and share flash card decks with classmates and friends, whether at home or on the go.
+2sided is a responsive online community that will motivate users to study by allowing them to easily create, and share flash card decks with classmates and friends, whether at home or on the go.

-## Contributors
+### Contributors

-Kristy Miller
+- _author: Kristy Miller
-miller.kristy06@gmail.com
+- _email: miller.kristy06@gmail.com
+- _twitter: kmills006